conduktor/conduktor-docs/docs/guide/use-cases/enforce-data-quality/index.md

 - use **Conduktor Console 1.34** or later
 - use **Conduktor Gateway 3.9** or later
-- be logged in as an admin to Console UI (or use an admin token for the CLI)
+- be logged in as an admin to Console UI or use an admin token for the Conduktor Command Line Interface (CLI)
-- in Console, [configure your Gateway cluster](/guide/conduktor-in-production/admin/configure-clusters) and fill in the **Provider** tab with Gateway API credentials
+- in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 ## Rules

-You can create Rules with CEL expressions which capture business logic for your data.
+You can create Rules with the Common Expression Language (CEL) expressions which capture business logic for your data.
 For example: `value.customerId.matches("[0-9]{8}")`.

 :::info[Rules require Policies]
 Rules do nothing on their own - you **have to** to attach them to a Policy.